 1,800 square feet x $185 per square foot = $333,000

 Remember, this is just an estimate, not the actual cost.
 If you want a more accurate estimate, then you may want to talk to a contractor who can better evaluate your home’s design and building materials.

 If your replacement cost estimate increases – and considering the direction construction costs are going, it probably will – then you should be ready for a bump in your homeowners insurance premium.
 Basically, your insurance provider will recommend increasing your limits so you’re ready for a disaster.
 As your dwelling coverage increases, so does your premium.

-Increases to your premium usually take place at renewal, a process that begins about one month before your expiration date.
+Increases to your premium usually take place at renewal, a process that begins a few months before your expiration date.
 During renewal, you can see how your previous dwelling coverage compares with the new replacement cost estimate.

 You may want to revisit your policy’s replacement cost estimate if you’ve remodeled or renovated any part of your home.
 Just taking something like plywood cabinets and replacing them with custom cabinets can increase your replacement cost.
-Without updating your policy to reflect that change, you may not have the adequate coverage to replace your upgrades.
+If you don’t let your insurer know so they can update your policy to reflect that change, you may not have adequate coverage for your upgrades.

 Get our latest stories curated just for you.